 Would you like to celebrate the New Year all over again?
-Now's your chance: The Chinese New Year starts on January 31, 2014, kicking off the Year of the Wood Horse, so we've rounded up some ancient Chinese Feng Shui tips to attract good fortune!
+Now's your chance: The Chinese New Year starts on February 19, 2015, kicking off the Year of the Wood Sheep (also known as the Year of the Goat), so we've rounded up some ancient Chinese Feng Shui tips to attract good fortune!

 Each year, Chinese New Year celebrations begin on the eve of the first New Moon of the Chinese calendar -- a different day every year, usually in late January or early February -- and end with the Full Moon 15 days later.
-So in 2014, Chinese New Year festivities run from January 31 - February 14.
+So in 2015, Chinese New Year festivities run from February 19 through March 5.

 Start your own good fortune now with a personalized Feng Shui report, and read on for more Feng Shui tips to set the stage for a happy, healthy, and prosperous year ahead.

 In China, celebrations focus on New Year's Eve and New Year's Day, much like in Western cultures ... but the Chinese start getting ready for the New Year weeks in advance by giving their homes a Feng Shui makeover.

 The Chinese believe that bad energy can get stuck in spaces that are messy, dirty or too cluttered ... so the first step in any Feng Shui makeover is to make room for good energy by giving your home a thorough cleaning.
 If you have a lot of junk laying around that you never use, now's the time to haul it to a thrift store or a recycler.

 Place platefuls of fresh and dried fruits around the house as symbols of abundance.
 Blooming plants are also considered to bring good luck, and in some climates it won't be long before you can replant them outside.
 These items also make good Chinese New Year gifts.